mnielsen/cognitive_tools/cognitive_tools.md

 **Augmenting our senses:** Things like telescopes, microscopes, or infrared cameras are old examples of cognitive tools.

+**Vividness:** Intellectuals are often biased in favour of verbal content (especially written content), and undervalue other types of content.
+I've talked to people whose impression of the movie _Avatar_ was that the plot and dialogue wasn't very good.
+If verbal content is everything then that's a reasonable point of view.
+But _Avatar_ has astounding non-verbal content, and those people largely missed that content, or else got hung up on details.

 # Writing as a cognitive tool

 **What is it about writing that makes writing powerful as a tool for